coveooss/terraform-provider-launchdarkly/README.md

 For resources `environment` and `feature_flag` :
 You need 2 values in the resource import ID separated by `:` .

-The project key in the resource key. e.g.: `import launchdarkly_environment.my-env critical-updates-dev:dev`
+The project key and the resource key. e.g.: `import launchdarkly_environment.my-env critical-updates-dev:dev`

 For the `project` resource you only need the project key. e.g.: `import launchdarkly_project.my-project critical-updates-dev`